andrewn6/enigma/README.md

-a basic ballistic calculator built with wasm
+a basic ballistic calculator built with wasm + rapier.rs for simulation

-this will eventually support a real simulation with rapier.rs